Helping Your Child Build a Healthy Body Image - Topic Overview

 adults can help children and teens develop a healthy view of themselves and

 - Compliment children about the things they do, not

 always on how they look.
 When commenting on how children look, focus on their

 eyes, hair, or smile, not on their height, weight, body size, or body

 shape.
-Talk in terms of your child's health, activity level, and other healthy lifestyle choices.
+Talk in terms of your child's health, personality, achievements in school, activity level, and other healthy lifestyle choices.

 - Avoid making comments that link being thin to being popular

 - Teach children to take good care of their